Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 The cat had to receive the medicine each day via a syringe put far back in his throat as it wouldn’t take it via its food.
 He was equally aggressive and would hiss and scratch as soon as he saw the plastic syringe so I had to wear gardening gloves and a thick coat while holding him to administer the medicine.

-The Gallah was also aggressive and the food had to quickly be shoved in its cage before it lunged.
+The Gallah was also aggressive, and the food had to be quickly shoved in its cage before it lunged.
 At least the hermit crabs were friendly.
-After that housesit I questioned whether I ever wanted to do it again!
+After that house sit, I questioned whether I ever wanted to do it again!

 Tips for others wanting to get started?

-If it’s a dog then whether or not it gets along with other dogs, what his quirks are, if he ever gets aggressive or anxious, what the rules of the house are, if there’s anything off limits,
+If it’s a dog, then whether or not it gets along with other dogs, what his quirks are, if he ever gets aggressive or anxious, what the rules of the house are, if there’s anything off limits,

 Where to next (when you can)